tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 ![Several categories of controls are listed on the page.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image91.1.png)

 12. Scroll to the top of the web page and in the top navigation, select **Service Trust Portal**, then scroll to the bottom of the page.
-Notice the two other main sections of the trust center called: **Audit Reports** and **Trust Documents**.
+Notice the two other sections of the trust center called:

 13. Select **Audit Reports**.